Vitor-labs/ManyPipelines/README.md

 │   ├─ 📂processed      <- The final, canonical data sets for modeling.
 │   └─ 📂raw            <- The original, immutable data dump and system logs.
 │
-├─ 📂reports            <- Logs, Docs assets and data references ├─ 📜environment.yml    <- The requirements file for reproducing the analysis environment, e.g.
+├─ 📂reports            <- Logs, Docs assets and data references.
-│                           generated with `conda list -e > environment.yml`
+├─ 📜Pipfile            <- The requirements file.
 │
 └─ 📂src                <- Source code for use in this project.
 </pre>